rusyasoft/rusyasoft.github.io/_posts/2018-12-24-spring-security-intro.md

 # The Main Processes of the Spring Security

-Roughly we can consider Spring Security as a two separate processes (anyhting out of these two can be considered as additional necessary features):
+Roughly we can consider Spring Security as a two separate processes (anyhting out of these two can be considered as an additional feature):
 1. Authentication Process
 2. Authoriztion Process